jundalisay/sp/content/en/research/indian/gospel/chapter-25e.md

 It was dusk.
 The Master was sitting on the semicircular porch west of his room.
 Baburam and M. sat near him.
 He was in a mood of partial ecstasy.
-Rākhāl was not then living with Sri Ramakrishna, and therefore the Master was having difficulties about his personal service.
+Rakhal was not then living with Sri Ramakrishna, and therefore the Master was having difficulties about his personal service.
 Several devotees lived with him, but he could not bear the touch of everyone during his spiritual moods.
 He hinted to Baburam: "Do stay with me.
 It will be very nice.
 In this mood I cannot allow others to touch me."